The tax report is historical only — facts about a period that’s already happened. Beyond that, we want to be careful what we claim.

 tax_report_YYYYMMDD_HHmmss.pdf(timestamp at download time).

-autoTablewith content fetched from the backend; we don’t enumerate the structure from the rendering code alone. - Whether VAT, refunds or specific transaction-type subtotals are included.
+- Whether VAT, refunds or specific transaction-type subtotals are included.

 - Whether different transaction types (stamp-exchange, reward-exchange, teds-purchase, teds-purchase-fee) appear as separate lines or aggregated.